Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Preliminaries

 \subsection{Families of pairs}

-We now recall the main definitions of families of pairs from \cite{kol1}*{Chapter 4} and \cite{kol19s}.
+We recall the main definitions of families of pairs from \cite{kol_new}*{Ch.
+4} and \cite{kol19s}.
 A \emph{family of pairs} $f \colon (X,D) \rar S$ over a reduced base $S$ is the datum of a morphism $f \colon X \rar S$ and an effective $\qq$-divisor $D$ on $X$, such that the following conditions hold:

 \begin{itemize} \item $f$ is flat with reduced fibers of pure dimension $n$; \item the fibers of $\Supp(D) \rar S$ are either empty or of pure dimension $n-1$; and \item $f$ is smooth at the generic points of $X_s \cap \Supp(D)$ for every $s \in S$. \end{itemize}